If you have moths and don’t like using chemical-based solutions like mothballs then you’ll love these tips on making natural moth repellents.

 Moth Repellent Sachet

 Use cotton balls, small or large.
-Drip a few drops of bay, cedarwood, or lavender essential oil on them.
+Drip a few drops of bay laurel essential oil, cedarwood essential oil, or lavender essential oil on them.
 Place them in a bag, like one of the ones described above, or on a ceramic dish.
 These won’t allow the essential oil to touch the paint or wood, possibly staining it.
 Refresh the mothballs every week or so.
 Essential oils are volatile and evaporate quickly.

 Use water balls, such as Orbeez™ or something similar.
 Add distilled water to them and wait for them to grow.
 Once they reach full size, add 10-15 drops of one of the above essential oils, or a combination of a few oils.
 Mix well.
 Place in a glass or ceramic bowl and store in the area that you want to keep moths from.
 Remember that these balls are water-based and will lose moisture and shrink over time.
 To refresh them, add more water and essential oils and you’re set.